U.S Consumer Product Safety Commission

 To learn more about the CARE process, please visit http://www.icti-care.org for more information

-Again, not all of our toys must undergo required third party lab testing, but if required they will be delivered with an accompanying certificate of conformity.
+* If your toy is intended for ages 12 and up, it is not required to undergo third party lab testing, otherwise it will be delivered with an accompanying certificate of conformity.

 I hope that you have found this page helpful and I invite you to CONTACT ME with any additional questions and/or concerns.